-Consisting of a box with a diaphragm retained against breather pipe from a previously rated spring.
+It consists of a box with a diaphragm retained against the breather pipe from a previously rated spring.
 Breather tube, oil return tube and vent tube are connected to breather box by means of rubber sleeves and bands.
-Purpose of oil breather is to discharge excess pressure and it comes into action whenever relief valve opens to restore required oil pressure. panel, indicates insufficient oil pressure in lubrication system.
+Purpose of oil breather is to discharge excess pressure and it comes into action whenever relief valve opens to restore required oil pressure.